gmcmacran/microsoftLTR/README.md

 ## Query and Documents

-Learning to rank M.L. has its origin in search engine optimization.
+Learning to rank (L.T.R.)
+M.L. has its origin in search engine optimization.
 Because of this, there are two key ideas.
-Documents and queries unique to LTR.
+Documents and queries.
 A document is a web page.
 The page is crawled and features are created.
 Example features include covered query term number, term frequency, and stream length.
 A query is the string the user types into Bing.
 There is a many to one relationship between documents and queries